sylque/dcs-discourse-plugin/README.md

 - `docuss hide tags`: hide tags everywhere in Discourse.
 - `docuss hide hamburger menu`: hide the Discourse hamburger menu.

+## Known limitations when using tags

+Docuss relies on automatically generated tags to achieve its magic (generated tags are of the form `dcs-xxxxxx-xxxxxx`).
+That is why, to be on the safe side, it is advised _not_ to use tags in your Discourse community and set the above `docuss hide tags` setting to true.
+To ease your decision, consider that Docuss is a new way of categorizing topics ("per balloon", instead of "per category" or "per tag"), so maybe tags are unnecessary with Docuss anyway.

+However, if you decide to use tags in your Discourse community, Docuss will try its best to hide its automatically generated tags.
+One area where Docuss doesn't do a good job is the `tags` page, where Docuss tags will appear blank instead of being hidden.

+As an administrator, when troubleshooting tag issues, press `Alt+a` to disable Docuss CSS and thus showing Docuss tags.

 ## FAQ

 > When I create a topic for a Docuss page, the `category` field is hidden.
 Why